shiMusa/MathExtensions/README.md

 ## Currently Implemented

-Complex and reals numbers, vectors, matrices interoperate automatically (in most cases).
+Complex and reals scalars, vectors, matrices interoperate automatically (in most cases).
 Many functions specialize during compile-time on the real or complex variant (e.g. all the elementary functions).

 - Utils